kobe-koto/PreAUR/README.md

 Preaur relies on a configuration file to run.

 Please see the [`preaur.config.yaml.example`](./preaur.config.yaml.example) file for a complete example configuration.
-This file controls maintainer info, CPU resource allocation, output repository details, and individual package definitions.

 Ensure you copy this file to `preaur.config.yaml` before running the CLI: